dvdasari/dv2.github.io/_posts/2016-08-26-ansible-for-aws-provisioning-configuration-management.md

 Ansible is a great tool for provisioning AWS environment.
 You can run Ansible commands from your mac, but I prefer setting up a VM on mac and running Ansible playbooks from there.

 We will use CentOS 7 distribution of Linux for the VM.
-Vagrant should already be installed on the mac.
-Otherwise, here is the link for [installing vagrant](https://www.vagrantup.com/downloads.html).
+Vagrant should be installed on the mac.
+For [installing vagrant click here](https://www.vagrantup.com/downloads.html).

 ### Set Up VM, Install Ansible and boto
 cd into your working directory and create the below files. `Vagrantfile` for vm configuration and `ansible` folder for ansible playbooks.